Anton Rodgers: Personal life

-Rodgers first married Morna Watson, a ballet dancer, in Kensington in 1959, and they had a son and a daughter and later divorced.
+Rodgers married Morna Watson, a ballet dancer, in Kensington in 1959, having a son and a daughter and later divorcing.
 Rodgers's second wife was the actress Elizabeth Garvie; they frequently appeared on stage together and toured giving readings from the works of Jane Austen and Robert Browning, among others.

 He was a patron of the Angles Theatre, Wisbech.

 Rodgers died in Reading, Berkshire on 1 December 2007, aged 74.
 At the time of his death, he was a resident of Whitchurch-on-Thames, Oxfordshire.

 Credits

 Theatre

 Rodgers made his first West End appearance in 1947, aged 14, in Carmen at the Royal Opera House, Covent Garden.
 He followed this in same year with a tour of an adaptation of Charles Dickens' Great Expectations playing Pip, and the title role in a revival of Terence Rattigan's The Winslow Boy which toured the UK in 1948.
 After repertory experience at Birmingham, Northampton and Hornchurch, he trained at LAMDA.

 Returning to London in November 1957 he joined the cast of The Boy Friend at Wyndham's Theatre.
 Thereafter his credits include: